VitaliiaPalchei/qa-portfolio/3_Manual_Testing /Test_Cases/1_User_Account_Test_Cases.md

 - The user is logged out automatically.
 - The system redirects the user to the Login page or Homepage.

-## TC-LOGIN-02: Login with Invalid Email Format
+## TC-LOGIN-02: Login with Unregistered Email

 **Steps:**
 1. Open the Login page.
-2. Enter an invalid email format (e.g., user@@test).
+2. Enter an unregistered email address.
-3. Enter any password.
+3. Enter a valid password.
 4. Click the Login button.

 **Expected Result:**
-- Validation error message appears for an invalid email format.
+- An error message is displayed (e.g., “Incorrect email or password.”).
 - User remains on the Login page.

 ## TC-LOGIN-03: Login with Incorrect Password